usthbstar/autoEncoder/steganalysis/readme.txt

-Steganalysis of SIAE method for two modes: block and on-off using SPP features.
+Steganalysis of SIAE method for two modes, block and on-off, using SPP features.

 The databases used for steganalysis are:
 1) TIMIT database